rndubs/contact-detector/PLAN.md

    - Preserve face normals and geometric properties

 4. **Updated `skin` Command Behavior**
-   - Default behavior: Output one VTU file per element block (watertight surface)
+   - Default behavior: Output one VTU file for each contact pair, and one mesh file
-   - Add `--split-patches` flag to enable old behavior (fragmented patches)
-   - Maintain backward compatibility for contact detection workflow

 #### Tasks:
 - [ ] **Surface Merging Algorithm**